QubesOS/qubes-doc/QubesR3Building.md

 $ gpg --import qubes-developers-keys.asc
 {% endhighlight %}

-Note we do *not* relay above on the security of our server (keys.qubes-os.org) nor the connection (ssl, cert) -- we only rely on you getting the Qubes Master Signing Key fingerprint *somehow* and ensure they match!
+Note we do *not* rely above on the security of our server (keys.qubes-os.org) nor the connection (ssl, cert) -- we only rely on you getting the Qubes Master Signing Key fingerprint *somehow* and ensure they match!

 Now lets bootstrap the builder.
 Unfortunately the builder cannot verify itself (the classic Chicken and Egg problem), so we need to verify the signature manually: